ChristianParnell/Flatwise.nz/README.md

 ### 06-05 — 3D control panel behaviour improved

 Updated the 3D/shadow interface so its controls only appear when the 3D/shadow mode is selected.
-This prevents the 3D options from clipping into the map legend and keeps the standard map controls cleaner when other sunlight modes are active.
+This reduced interface clutter, prevented controls from clipping into other map options, and made the standard map view cleaner.

+### 06-05 — Downloadable update packages prepared

 Prepared downloadable update packages containing either the full updated site or only the changed files.
-This makes the workflow easier to use with GitHub Desktop while keeping the project’s existing structure intact.
+This made the workflow easier to use with GitHub Desktop while keeping the project’s existing structure intact.

 ### 06-06 — Shadow accuracy issue identified

 Identified that the 3D shadow casting layer was not aligning correctly with buildings and appeared offset from the actual structures.
 This showed that the shadow system needed stronger coordinate handling and more accurate building-based projection.

 ### 06-06 — Satellite view separated from 3D shadow mode

-Clarified that the realistic map view should become a separate Satellite View mode, while the 3D/shadow mode should focus on buildings and cast shadows.
-This keeps the map modes clearer and prevents different visual systems from being mixed together.
+Separated realistic satellite imagery into its own map mode instead of forcing it inside the 3D/shadow system.
+This made the map modes clearer by keeping satellite viewing useful as a separate feature while allowing 3D shadow mode to focus on buildings, parcels, and shadow casting.

-### 06-06 — Shadow overlap behaviour defined
+### 06-06 — Shadow overlap behaviour improved

-Defined that overlapping shadows should not stack into darker areas.
-This improves readability by keeping shadow opacity consistent, even when multiple building shadows intersect.
+Updated the shadow rendering behaviour so overlapping building shadows do not stack into darker patches.
+Intersecting shadows now behave as one unified tint layer, making the shadow cast cleaner, easier to read, and more realistic.

-### 06-06 — Review panel redesign requested
+### 06-06 — Review form UI redesigned

-Requested a more professional and easier-to-read flat rating UI.
-This included improving the lightboxes, smoothing the layout, and making the review interface feel cleaner and more trustworthy.
+Improved the “write your own review” panel so it looked more professional and easier to use.
+The rating sliders were reorganised into cleaner rows, score labels were made easier to read, and the form styling was adjusted to feel more polished and trustworthy.

 ### 06-06 — 3D shadow controls simplified

 Cleaned up the map mode controls so the 3D shadow system is easier to understand and no longer overlaps with unrelated sunlight tools.
-Removed inactive sunlight modes including sun heatmap, winter sunlight, summer sunlight, daily average estimate, and the unused shadow mode, leaving the focus on the working 3D shadow cast feature.
+Inactive sunlight modes were removed from this view so the interface could focus on the working 3D shadow cast feature.

 ### 06-06 — Sunlight estimate panel removed from 3D mode

-Removed the beige sunlight estimate panel when 3D shadow cast is active.
-This keeps the right-side interface cleaner, prevents panel intersection, and makes the 3D shadow controls feel more intentional instead of cluttered.
+Removed the beige sunlight estimate panel when 3D shadow cast mode is active.
+This kept the right-side interface cleaner, prevented panel overlap, and made the 3D shadow controls feel more intentional instead of cluttered.

 ### 06-06 — 3D shadow map presentation improved

 Updated the 3D shadow mode so buildings and shadows display more clearly on the map.
-The work focused on making the building layer easier to read and reducing visual confusion caused by the previous map styling and overlapping interface elements.
+The work focused on making the building layer easier to read and reducing visual confusion caused by previous map styling and overlapping interface elements.

 ### 06-06 — Shadow alignment issues addressed

 Adjusted the 3D shadow casting logic after shadows appeared offset from their source buildings.
-The update focused on keeping shadows tied more closely to the actual building footprints so they no longer appeared to come from random houses or stretch incorrectly across roads.
+The update focused on keeping shadows tied more closely to the actual building footprints so they no longer appeared to come from unrelated houses or stretch incorrectly across roads.

-### 06-06 — Review form UI redesigned

-Improved the “write your own review” panel to look more professional and easier to use.
-The rating sliders were reorganised into cleaner rows, the score labels were made easier to read, and the form styling was adjusted to feel more polished and less rough.

-### 06-06 — Satellite view separated into its own map mode

-Changed satellite imagery into a separate selectable map mode instead of forcing it inside 3D shadow mode.
-This keeps satellite viewing useful as its own feature while allowing 3D shadow cast mode to remain focused on buildings, parcels, and shadows.

-### 06-06 — Unified shadow tint added

-Updated the shadow rendering behaviour so overlapping building shadows do not stack into darker patches.
-Intersecting shadows now behave as one unified tint layer, making the 3D shadow cast cleaner, more realistic, and easier to interpret.

 ### 06-06 — Full replacement files prepared

 Prepared complete downloadable replacement files using the same filenames as the existing project files.
-This made the updates easier to apply through GitHub Desktop while preserving the existing project structure and avoiding unnecessary file renaming.
+This made the updates easier to apply through GitHub Desktop while preserving the project structure and avoiding unnecessary file renaming.

 ### 06-08 — Sunlight heatmap options researched

-Explored whether a sunlight heatmap API could be used with the LINZ map.
-The outcome was that Flatwise should use LINZ for property boundaries and a separate estimated sunlight layer for daylight analysis.
+Explored whether a sunlight heatmap API could be used alongside the LINZ map.
+The outcome was that Flatwise should use LINZ for property boundaries while using a separate estimated sunlight layer for daylight and shadow analysis.

 ### 06-08 — Estimated sunlight overlay planned

 Defined an estimated daylight system that can display sunlight conditions close to a selected property.
-The system is intended to show useful rental-focused sunlight information without claiming to be a formal engineering-grade solar report.
+The system was planned as rental-focused guidance rather than a formal engineering-grade solar report, keeping the feature useful while avoiding overclaiming accuracy.

 ### 06-08 — Sunlight overlay modes added

-Added planned sunlight modes for Off, Sun heatmap, Shadow cast, Winter sunlight, Summer sunlight, and Daily average estimate.
-These modes give users different ways to understand daylight and shadow conditions around a selected flat.
+Added planned sunlight modes including Off, Sun heatmap, Shadow cast, Winter sunlight, Summer sunlight, and Daily average estimate.
+These modes gave users different ways to understand daylight and shadow conditions around a selected flat.

 ### 06-08 — Complete sunlight build prepared

 Prepared a complete downloadable Flatwise build with the new sunlight overlay system added.
-The build included the sunlight controls, estimated heatmap rendering, selected-property focus, and mode-based daylight analysis.
+The build included sunlight controls, estimated heatmap rendering, selected-property focus, and mode-based daylight analysis.

 ### 06-08 — Daylight estimate mockup generated

-Generated a visual mockup showing how the daylight estimate should appear on the map.
-The mockup showed a selected property boundary, a smooth heatmap overlay, sunlight controls, a daylight legend, and a property sunlight score card.
+Generated a visual mockup showing how the daylight estimate could appear on the map.
+The mockup included a selected property boundary, a smooth heatmap overlay, sunlight controls, a daylight legend, and a property sunlight score card.

 ### 06-08 — Sunlight performance issue identified

 Identified that the first sunlight version was too heavy for real-time use and could crash or freeze the website.
-The main issue was that the overlay was sampling too many points and recalculating shadows too often.
+The main issue was that the overlay sampled too many points and recalculated shadows too often.

 ### 06-08 — Lightweight sunlight build prepared